zachsain/phase-1-project/README.md

 # How to use application:

-* Open index.html file in the broswer
+* Open index.html file in the broswer.
-* Type in search bar the liqour of your choice
+* Type in search bar the liqour of your choice.
-* Select cocktails to add to your library using the 'add to library' button
+* Select cocktails to add to your library using the 'add to library' button.
-*  Click on cocktails from your library for cocktail description, and to remove cocktail form library
+*  Click on cocktails from your library for cocktail ingredients, and to remove cocktail form library.

 # How to interpret the code: